 “I’m a Mexican who loves running because I find it inspiring and humbling.”
-Sarynna started running longer distances in 2006, she’s completed one full marathon and 13 half marathons, as well as other road races.
+Sarynna started running longer distances in 2006, she’s completed two full marathon and 14 half marathons, as well as other road races.
 She also likes biking, completing triathlons and hopes to be able to do a half Iron Man one day.
-This is her sixth CCRR half marathon and the last half marathon in her thirties.
-A week after turning 40 she will run the Berlin Marathon to celebrate!
-This is the first time she is pacing a race and is excited about helping others the same way she’s been inspired by pacers in previous races.

-Dee is a 52-year-old runner who enjoys helping others and providing encouragement.
-She’s raced three half marathons and one 25K.
-She’s paced the Capital City River Run four times and runs to achieve her goal, which is running for life.
+Dee has been running for 40 years and enjoys helping others and providing encouragement.
+She’s raced eight half marathons and one 25K.
+She’s paced the Capital City River Run five times and runs to achieve her goal, which is running for life.

 Corey has been an avid runner since 2007.
 His favorite distance is the 50K and he recently completed his 60th marathon.
-This will be his fifth time pacing the Capital City River Run.
 Any given Saturday he can be found leading the nine minute pace group with Team Playmakers Any Pace Any Distance group.
-Why not running, he is a child and family psychologist.
+When not running, he is a child and family psychologist.

 This is her fourth year pacing the CCRR, which is where she learned to pacing.
 The joy of helping others reach their goals almost outweighs running my own races.

 Shannon from Dimondale loves running and accomplishing her goals.
-She’s completed five ultra-marathons, six marathons and so many half marathons she has lost count.
+She’s completed 13 marathons or ultramarathons and so many half marathons she has lost count.
 She loves pacing, supporting, encouraging and witnessing so many inspiring people achieve their goals, have a good time and live a healthy life.

 Kim runs to stay young, healthy and energetic.
-A 45-year-old Haslett resident, she paces to help others have fun while motivating and encouraging them to reach their goals.
-She has completed seven marathons and 13 half marathons.
+A Haslett resident, she paces to help others have fun while motivating and encouraging them to reach their goals.
+She has completed seven marathons and 16 half marathons.

 Michelle started running in 2010 because as a Spartan alum, she thought it would be cool to be able to walk on the turf of Spartan stadium, let along finish a 5K on the 50-yard line.
 “That’s it, I was done…or so I thought,” says Michelle.
 “Instead, I found a love for running and don’t want to stop.”
-Since then she’s run many races, eventually graduating to over 25 half marathons and five marathons.
 One of her favorite things about pacing is the chance to help runners achieve their goal of completing the race—often their first longer distance.